inexorgame/site/content/wiki/features/index.md

 This is an overview of all features, from ideation to implementation.

+The type describes a maturity level, which you as author can decide.
+You can also distinguish an issue from a feature.
+Usually a feature can span multiple repos, multiple parts or services of a system.
+Issues are usually more specific (smaller scope) and to the point.

+### Types
+* <StatusBubble type="idea" inverted /> This can be as minimal as a suggestion, but does not necessarily need to describe all touching parts.
+E.g.: I want a way of managing my clan.
+Ideas do not have to be realistic in the first instance.
+* <StatusBubble type="concept" inverted /> Conceptualizes which parts of the system need to be touched.
+E.g. This is what the UI should have, this is what the underlying servers need to do.
+It is a more complete form of the idea, but not concrete enough for a specification.
+Usually after an idea got appeal from more than one developer, that created it, it makes sense to move it to the stage of a concept.
+* <StatusBubble type="specification" inverted /> Full specifications are as complete as possible documentations for implementors.
+This way we can agree upon what and how to implement the feature.
+* <StatusBubble type="implemented" inverted /> This is now part of the game.
+It can always be extended, but for little improvements, GitHub issues should be used.
+In the end, feature documentations help with the overall direction.

 <div class="break-out-page-width">
     <div class="flex justify-between items-start w-full p-4">
         <div>